1896 Big Swatara German Baptist Brethren Church (Church of the Brethren) votes to form a fellowship in Harrisburg

 1982 Deborah Lolling serves as Community Minister

-1982 Community Ministries include: Drop-In Center for Teens, Volley Ball Fridays in Parking Lot, game room, crafts, cooking class, Bible study, field trips, basketball,handball, Multi-Parish, Big Brother/Sister Day at Elizabethtown College, La Casa de Amistad, etc.
+1982 Community Ministries include Drop-In Center for Teens, Volleyball Fridays in Parking Lot, game room, crafts, cooking class, Bible study, field trips, basketball, handball, Multi-Parish, Big Brother/Sister Day at Elizabethtown College, La Casa de Amistad, etc.

 1983 Gerald W. Rhoades comes as Community Minister

-1983 Crime Watch/Block Club ministry began
+1983 Crime Watch/Block Club ministry begins

 1984 Food Distribution in cooperation with Food and Shelter Ministries

-1985 Cambodians work with Bill Hawkins to begin Khmer Church, TOPS (Take Off Pounds Sensibly) meets at church.
+1985 Cambodians work with Bill Hawkins to begin Khmer Church, TOPS (Take Off Pounds Sensibly) meets at church

-1985 Community Ministries include: Cooking Classes with Joyce Albin, Self Defense Classes, Hiking Club, Archery Classes, English as a Second Language classes, food distribution, HispanicMennonites share building, Head Start program, La Casa de Amistad, Multi-Parish, Block Clubs and Crime Watch, South Allison Hill Civic Association, game room, dart ball, drama, day trips, etc.
+1985 Community Ministries include Cooking Classes with Joyce Albin, Self Defense Classes, Hiking Club, Archery Classes, English as a Second Language classes, food distribution, Hispanic Mennonites share building, Head Start program, La Casa de Amistad, Multi-Parish, Block Clubs and Crime Watch, South Allison Hill Civic Association, game room, dart ball, drama, day trips, etc.

-1986 Street Fair started
+1986 Street Fair starts

 1987 Donna and Alan Benson begin Tutoring Program

-1988 Brethren Housing Association begins with the sale of the Fellowship House to it by First Church for a dollar.
+1988 Brethren Housing Association begins with the sale of the Fellowship House to it by First Church for a dollar

-1989 Community Ministries include: Craft Classes with Kim Joseph, 4-H Club: Pets Club, Geology Club, Cooking Club, English as a Second Language Classes, Weekly Outingsduring summer
+1989 Community Ministries include Craft Classes with Kim Joseph, 4-H Club: Pets Club, Geology Club, Cooking Club, English as a Second Language Classes, weekly outings during summer

 1994 Saturday Evening Praise and Prayer Worship starts

-1995 First Church adopts vision statement: We are called to build a Christ-centered multi- cultural community in the inner city, sharing the love, healing, peace and justice of Christ.
+1995 First Church adopts vision statement: We are called to build a Christ-centered multi- cultural community in the inner city, sharing the love, healing, peace and justice of Christ

-1996 Friday Bible Studies begun
+1996 Friday Bible Studies begin

 1997 Nutrition Classes begin with Marie Miller from Penn State Extension